-- Too much air mixed with the gas, making it hard to ignite
+Too much air mixed with the gas, making it hard to ignite

-- Too little gas at the burners caused by low gas supply pressure
+Too little gas at the burners caused by low gas supply pressure

-- Dirty, restricted or weak pilot light (common with older furnaces)
+Dirty, restricted or weak pilot light (common with older furnaces)

-- Misaligned or dirty burners
+Misaligned or dirty burners

 How to Avoid Delayed Ignition?

 Most importantly, have your furnace cleaned before turning it on after a long break.
-An HVAC technician can clean the burners and gas lines to remove any dust, lint, rust or sulfur buildup that might block ignition and cause a delay.
-Working on a gas furnaces is dangerous for anyone who lacks professional training, so the cleaning is best left to an HVAC technician.
+An HVAC technician can clean the burners and gas lines to remove any dust, lint, rust, or sulfur buildup that might block ignition and cause a delay.
+Working on a gas furnace is dangerous for anyone who lacks professional training, so the cleaning is best left to an HVAC technician.

 It’s not uncommon for furnaces to emit strange noises.
 Normal sounds you may hear are tiny little pops or hums as the furnace runs.
 However, when your furnace is louder than usual and you start hearing startling noises you have never heard before, then it is time to talk to your HVAC technician about some maintenance and repairs.
 In addition to the banging and thumping, here are some other furnace noises that you should not ignore.

-- Clicking: A clicking noise is normal when you are turning your furnace on and off.
+Clicking: A clicking noise is normal when you are turning your furnace on and off.
 However, if the clicking noise continues this could be an indication that something is faulty with the gas, relay, wiring, ignition or even electrical control.

-- Scraping: Hearing a scraping noise from your furnace means it’s highly likely that the blower wheel is in trouble.
+Scraping: Hearing a scraping noise from your furnace means it’s highly likely that the blower wheel is in trouble.
 The scraping noise can occur because it’s possible that the wheel is loose, fallen or has broken entirely.

-- Rattling: A rattling noise from your furnace could be from something as simple as a loose cover panel or a few loose screws.
+Rattling: A rattling noise from your furnace could be from something as simple as a loose cover panel or a few loose screws.
 But rattling noises can also be tricky to diagnose as they can also be an indication of a more significant problem with your furnace such as a malfunction in the furnace’s motor or even a leak in the heat exchanger.

-- Squealing: A squealing sound from your furnace is not a good sign and can be the result of a damaged blower belt or blower motor.
+Squealing: A squealing sound from your furnace is not a good sign and can be the result of a damaged blower belt or blower motor.
 Squealing could also be a sign that the bearings need some oil.

-Regardless of which of these noises you hear, you never ignore them.
+Regardless of which of these noises you hear, never ignore them.
 It’s always best to contact a professional HVAC technician as soon as you notice them.
 Minnick’s recommends signing up for an HVAC maintenance plan to make sure you never forget about having your furnace cleaned and inspected.

 If you’re a Maryland homeowner concerned about the noises coming from your furnace, Minnick’s offers a thorough 16-point furnace inspection that will uncover any potential issues with your furnace and help keep it running safe and efficient all year long.